TheFrozenThr0ne/GamersCentral.de-AW-Invade-Annex/README.md

 HALO Jump (Only available when less than 2 Transport Vortex Pilots)

-* Restricted Community only Vehicles (Follow to do below to use this)
+* Restricted Community only Vehicles (Follow to do below to use this) - MaDmaX Script

-* PVP Function - (You will get a Flag Pole as Side Mission reward which allow you to Join the OPFOR Side to AO for 15 Minutes)
+* PVP Function - (You will get a Flag Pole as Side Mission reward which allow you to Join the OPFOR Side to AO for 15 Minutes) - MaDmaX Script